 The National Library of Wales is housed in a neo-classical building overlooking Cardigan Bay in Aberystwyth.
 The Library has been acquiring artworks since the early twentieth century, and its focus is on Welsh history, people and culture.

-Avril Jones, the Library’s Director, has chosen some of her favourites from its collection.
+Avril Jones, a Director at the National Library, has chosen some of her favourites from its collection.

 1.